ept/blog/src/_posts/2016-04-15-announcing-trve-data.md

 people are storing all sorts of sensitive data on it, blindly trusting that this computer will only allow authorised users access.
 What if it is compromised?

-It's not just individuals' personal data, but we're talking about medical records, journalistic materials, and data about critical infrastructure like power stations and chemical plants.
+It's not just individuals' personal data, but we're talking about medical records, [journalistic materials][mcgregor], and data about critical infrastructure like power stations and chemical plants.
 Here are a few anecdotes from conversations I have had recently:

 * A BBC journalist told me that they are officially banned from using Google Docs, but they use it anyway, because it's just so convenient.